thelinkan/linkanpack/README.md

 ## Installation

 Put the linkanpack folder into the datapack folder of the save game folder.
 Since the changes in 17w49b, there is no longer a need use gameloopFunction.

+## Tools used creating this datapack

+To create some of the loot tables I have used https://mcstacker.net/